Ensure VMware Boxer is right for you

 - In the Email Settings tab, specify the settings as appropriate.
 Typically these settings will match those in the current Exchange ActiveSync profile deployed to devices.

 - Select Save & Publish.
 This will deploy VMware Boxer to all assigned devices based on the Push Mode specified.

 Once the Boxer application has been assigned to users, you should notify them that the app is now available, and that this is part of an organizational migration.
 This is particularly important when using an On Demand deployment model.
 You should also determine your messaging timeline and can create message templates in the AirWatch Console to easily send out notifications.
 For example, if your migration timeline is 60 days, you may want to send out the initial notification, then follow up notifications at 15, 30, and 45 days, before sending a final notification after 60 days.
 Message templates can be created by navigating in the AirWatch Console to Settings > Devices & Users > General > Message Templates.
 Make sure to set the Category to Application and the Type to Application Notification.

-You can send a notification to assigned users by navigating in the AirWatch Console to the Application List View page and selecting either the Installed, Uninstalled, or Assigned numbers under the Install Status column (2, 88, and 90 in the example image below).
+You can send a notification to assigned users by navigating in the AirWatch Console to the Application List View page and selecting either the Installed, Uninstalled, or Assigned numbers under the Install Status column.

 You can further restrict the target audience by using the Status filter.
 For example, you can send a message only to users that do not yet have the application installed.
 Once the appropriate filter is specified, select Notify from the upper-left menu bar.